solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 We are already there, for some domains!
 As an example, consider [Overleaf](https://www.overleaf.com) which offers almost real-time feedback loop for writing academic papers.
-Ten years ago I was running [LaTeX9(https://en.wikipedia.org/wiki/LaTeX) on my own 300Mhz Solaris workstation, but now it's possible to concurrently write the papers and instantly update and validate the end result.
+Ten years ago I was running [LaTeX](https://en.wikipedia.org/wiki/LaTeX) on my own 300Mhz Solaris workstation, but now it's possible to concurrently write the papers and instantly update and validate the end result.
+Totally awesome development in ten years.

-This is the future and examples are popping up now everywhere.
-As another example from a completely different domain, take a look at [KLIPSE](https://github.com/viebel/klipse) - real-time evaluation of ClojureScript in the browser.
+Similar xamples are popping up now everywhere.
+As another concrete example from a completely different domain, take a look at [KLIPSE](https://github.com/viebel/klipse) - real-time evaluation of ClojureScript in the browser.
 Infinitely better than static code samples.

 ## And the winner is..

-It is difficult to predict winners, but I believe the future belongs to programming languages and environments which can take advantage of the resources.
+It is difficult to predict winners, but I believe the future belongs to programming languages and environments which can take advantage of the resources and offer real-time feedback to the developers.
 Take a look at this chart:

 ![programming languages](/img/real-time-deployment/programming_languages.jpg)

+Everything is not placed precisely in the chart, but that is not relevant to the point I want to make.

 In theory, it's entirely possible to run extremely fast C++ compilers given enough resources, but mutable state and the nature of the C++ programming language